-In addition to any laws or government agencies that specifically regulate offering and selling franchises, what are the general principles of law that affect the offer and sale of franchises?
-What other regulations or government agencies or industry codes of conduct may affect the offer and sale of franchises?
+23 In addition to any laws or government agencies that specifically regulate offering and selling franchises, what general principles of law affect the offer and sale of franchises?
+What industry codes of conduct may affect the offer and sale of franchises?

 The only laws that govern the offering and selling of franchises are the IPL, the Regulations of the IPL, the Commercial Code and the Federal Civil Code.
-As previously stated, franchise transactions are ruled by the general principle of contractual liberty, provided that the terms and conditions contemplated by or contained in the relevant agreements are not against these laws.
+Franchise transactions are ruled by the general principle of contractual liberty, provided that the terms and conditions contemplated by or contained in the relevant agreements are not against these laws.
 If the franchisee is able to prove that his or her consent to enter into a franchise agreement was granted based on an error the franchisee made owing to violence or bad faith on the part of the franchisor, then the franchisee may be entitled to exercise a legal action and claim for the nullity of the agreement.